 What You Need to Know About Kratom

 Kratom is derived from the leaf of the kratom tree, an evergreen plant native to Southeast Asia that grows wild there.
 It has been used for thousands of years in that region to help promote wellness, support energy, and improve mood.
-In recent years, it has become increasingly popular in the United States as a natural alternative to help with poor sleep, and other common problems people face every day.
+In recent years, it has become increasingly popular in the United States as a way to help with poor sleep quality and other common problems people face every day.

 Unfortunately, because kratom is still relatively new in the United States and not yet FDA approved, there's still much skepticism surrounding kratom, especially among those who prefer conventional wellness products.
 So, if you are asking yourself, “Is kratom safe?” or “Is kratom an opioid?” or if you are wondering how to tell the difference between legitimate concerns and misinformation, keep reading below.

 We live in a world where we are constantly bombarded with information from all sides.
 It is easy to get caught up in the hype and believe everything that people say, which is why it's important that you take some time to learn about the facts.

 Here are the basic facts about kratom, as well as some common myths that have been debunked:

 Fact: Kratom May Have Some Side Effects

 While kratom is generally safe, it would be disingenuous to say there are no side effects related to its use.
 Even though most users don't report any kratom side effects, some have experienced mild nausea and constipation when taking kratom in larger serving sizes.